balena/radixdb/README.md

 radixdb
 =======

-This library provides a C implementation of the Patricia Trie.
+This library provides a C99 implementation of the Patricia Trie.
 The algorithm follows the 3 control words (32-bit) overhead -- length (diff bit) and left/right indexes to next nodes -- plus length of the key and value.
 There's no external nodes, so data is located at a node where the parent bit is equal